 The operations of the Society depend on both the contribution of time by volunteers and donated materials from various sources.
 The fair value of donated materials and services cannot be reasonably determined and are therefore not reflected in these financial statements.

 Government assistance

 Government assistance has been received in the form of the Canada Summer Jobs.
-The subsidy has been recorded to offset employee wages and benefits.
-The Society also received a COVID-19 Relief Support Grant which has been recorded to offset janitorial services and employee wages and benefits.
+The subsidy has been recorded to offset human resources.